 "This is our way".
 That's his answer for everything.
 I'm goddamn sick of it.
 Throwing herself onto her queen-sized mattress, Claire let out a heavy sigh and gazed up at her ceiling.
 The same posters of movies, bands, and other promotions offered her the familiar comfort and protection she needed from the outside world.
 Yet, if kept locked away in four walls for too long, even this little sanctuary can become a burden to a restless teenager like her.

 Being a werewolf is so complicated sometimes, as if it isn't already hard enough for us loups-garoux to fit in and control our inner wolf in society.
-Claire was uncertain why her father still insisted on abiding by the Old Way of the Law; alpha pairs were chosen through medieval selection for future breeding, children were raised to avoid unnecessary or excessive contact with humans, and pack hierarchy was established by muscling your way through the competition.
-She highly doubted Luke Grayson, of all people, would be the answer to all this.
+Claire was uncertain why her father still insisted on abiding by the Old Way of the Law; alpha pairs were chosen through medieval selection for future breeding, children were raised to avoid unnecessary or excessive contact with humans, and pack hierarchy was established by muscling one's way through the competition.

 Just as any other teenager, Claire had mixed feelings about school.
-Others of her brethren joined her; she was hardly the only werewolf on the campus of this mundane high school.
+Others of her brethren joined her; she was hardly the only werewolf on the campus of mundane Battle Ground High School.
 Some werewolf families belonging to higher and wealthier packs attended private schools specifically for werewolves.
 Such families held themselves higher above humans more than the average loup-garou lifestyle; they refused to commingle or interact with humans, both for the sake of safety as well as conceited views.
 Granted, Claire's father tended to be vigilant when dealing with humans, but he knew interactions with humans were an unavoidable necessity in their day-to-day life.

 Walking amongst all the human teenagers, Claire couldn't help but feel she stuck out like a sore thumb, despite appearing despicably ordinary to the naked eye.
 At a lean and leggy five-foot-five, with a full head of long, flowing burnt auburn hair, and soft pale skin, she knew she was beautiful.
 However, she found it hard to feel proud of her endowments as of late, knowing Luke and other wolf-boys were snapping at her heels.
 She no longer wore tight and revealing articles of clothing; if she ever did, she made sure her petite figure was shrouded with a baggy hoodie or T-shirt that offered plenty enough breathing space.
 As her wise mother always told her when she was a foolishly younger teen: "Don't put it on display for all to see if you don't intend to sell."